peter-evans/gaps-and-islands/README.md

 |      1 |      55 |    60 |            1 |
 |      1 |      61 |    80 |            0 |

-The next step is to give each island a unique ID, so that we can identify what island each row belongs to.
+The next step is to give each island a unique ID, so that we can identify which island each row belongs to.

 ```sql
 WITH range_islands AS (